cvizzini/HtmlToPdfCore/README.md

 ## Description

-Generate a pdf document from an html page generated with [Materialize Css](https://materializecss.com/).
+Generate a pdf document from a html page generated with [Materialize Css](https://materializecss.com/).

 The PDF document is generated using the [wkhtmltopdf](https://wkhtmltopdf.org/) library.
 There are also linux and mac os versions of this library.

 ## Features

-The template.html provide is an example of a quote which illustrate the following features:
+The template.html provided is an example of a quote which illustrate the following features:
 - Basic Quote Layout
 - Placeholders for actual data
 - Table layout